noahtheodros06-spec/My--project/README.md

 ##Summary

 Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+About 250 characters is a nice length! my name is noah i am 12 years old i like having AI solve my problems. when i grow up i want to be a computure scientist. and my hobby is playing video games, making video games and other things. and i want to master the basics of AI.

 ## Background